The Value Exchange

 Founder, Advisory Board Centre

-From my personal experience, meaningful advice at the right time can change people’s lives.
-It did for me.
-Reflecting on the moments where advice was given (the advisor) and how I received it (the advisee) provides me with a small insight into what I term “the value exchange.”
+Reflecting on the moments where advice was given (the advisor) and how I received it (the advisee) provides me with a small insight into what I term “the value exchange.

-Understanding the dynamics within the moment of the exchange between the advisor and advisee is a complex task, because there is a lot going on!
+Both parties trust the exchange, which leads to an increase in confidence in the advice.
+Understanding the dynamics within the moment of the value exchange between the advisor and advisee is a complex task, because there is a lot going on!

-The Curse of “On-Demand” Advice
+The Limitations of “On-Demand” Advice

 Picture this: you arrive at a meeting, are provided a broad synopsis of an issue and the advisee expects you to have a solution on the spot.
-Is this realistic?
-Definitely not.
-Is it common?
-Absolutely.

-The advisor, in trying to help, falls into the trap of the “advisor’s curse”: trying to be the smartest person in the room and fix the problem on-demand.
 The issue is likely to be complicated, has layers the advisor cannot see, and it is likely wrapped in emotions.
 Providing a quick, off the cuff response is akin to an advice sugar hit.
 It feels great in the moment but a crash is inevitable.
 A quick fix is provided but the underlying issue is not explored and ultimately solved.

 So how do you break the curse and move off the advice rollercoaster into a true value exchange?
 The first step is to reframe expectations on both sides from on-demand “fixing” to collaborative advising.